Reading the Story:

 Re-Focusing on Story Excerpts:

-With the two columns begun from what the students remembered, now h ave the students, working in pairs, look back specifically at the passages they marked with their Post-Its.
+With the two columns begun from what the students remembered, now h ave the students, working in pairs, look back specifically at the passages they marked with their Post-it® Note-sized templates.
 Their task is to look for additional colors and noun phrases from the text that could be added to the two class lists.
 Have students write down additional answers they find on a piece of paper shared between them, then have students shout out answers after the pairs have spent ten or fifteen minutes looking back at the passages.

 Finally, ask students to offer additional color words and noun phrases that weren’t in Bradbury’s story, but might have been considered.
 Add these original ideas to the lists.